ZerothAngel/zPermissions/README.md

 *   `/permissions list <what>` &mdash; `what` should be "groups" or "players".
 Lists groups or players in the system.
 Note that only players with permissions set will be shown.
 (Players who are only members will not.)
 *   `/permissions check <permission> [player]` &mdash; Checks if yourself or another player has the given permission. `permission` must be an unqualified permission node &mdash; no world or region qualifiers.
+*   `/permissions inspect [-v] [-f <filter>] [player]` &mdash; Dumps the effective permissions of yourself or another player.
+Asterisked entries originate outside of zPermissions (e.g. defaults or another plugin).
+Use -v to also display the source of each permission (-v is default when issued from the console).
 *   `/permissions reload` &mdash; Re-reads config.yml.
 *   `/permissions refresh` &mdash; Re-read permissions from storage and update all online players.
 Needed to recognize any outside changes to the zPermissions database tables.
 *   `/permissions export <filename>` &mdash; Creates a file containing all the zPermissions commands necessary to re-create your database.
 See config.yml for the output directory.